StarGate01/vocore2-breakout/README.md

         -c "wait_halt 10000"
 ```

-**`adapter speed 100`** — the MT7628 PLL is not running at reset; the JTAG clock source is the raw 40 MHz crystal.
+`adapter speed 100` - the MT7628 PLL is not running at reset; the JTAG clock source is the raw 40 MHz crystal.
 100 kHz is conservative enough to be reliable in that window.

-**`reset_config trst_and_srst separate srst_nogate connect_assert_srst`** — `connect_assert_srst` holds SRST (PORST_N) asserted when OpenOCD first connects, keeping the system in reset while the JTAG TAP initializes. `srst_nogate` keeps TCK running during SRST so OpenOCD can set the `EJTAGBOOT` instruction before releasing SRST.
+`reset_config trst_and_srst separate srst_nogate connect_assert_srst` - `connect_assert_srst` holds SRST (PORST_N) asserted when OpenOCD first connects, keeping the system in reset while the JTAG TAP initializes. `srst_nogate` keeps TCK running during SRST so OpenOCD can set the `EJTAGBOOT` instruction before releasing SRST.
 When SRST releases, the CPU starts with EJTAGBOOT active, enters the EJTAG debug ROM, and halts before its first instruction.

 ## TXD1 JTAG mode selector